bdougie/check_the_docs/docs/advanced-features.md

 # Advanced Features

-This guide covers advanced features of the Check Docs server.
+This guide covers advanced features of the Check The Docs server.

 ## Custom Chunking Strategies